MicrosoftDocs/appcenter-docs/docs/transition/moving/bulk.md

 }
 ```

 Open the returned url in your browser and confirm to move the apps.
+The link will expire after 10 minutes.

 ## Move apps owned by an organization account
 Specify a list of app IDs or move all apps of an organization via `POST /api/2/organizations/<org-id>/apps/move`.
 You have to be owner of an organization in order move its apps.